I have a theory that every girl goes through a “Lena Dunham phase” at least once in their lives.

 And boy, am I glad I kept watching.

 Sure, the first few episodes were idiotic and made me reconsider all my life’s choices, but after a while, things started getting interesting.

 The first thing I love is that this season makes you love all the characters you hated during season one and vice versa.
-During season one, I LOVED Jessa, liked Hannah, hated Shosh.
-During season six, it’s the complete opposite.
+During Season 1, I LOVED Jessa, liked Hannah, hated Shosh.
+During Season 6, it’s the complete opposite.
 I think it’s amazing how much opinions can change over time, and after talking with other “GIRLS” fans, I know I’m not alone.

 My Dunham Complex started slowing down during my freshman year of college.
 I noticed that she started becoming friends with Taylor Swift (who I don’t particularly like or trust for some reason), and I started to question why I had ever even liked Dunham in the first place.
 I also became more politically involved, and I slowly realized that Dunham and I weren’t so simpatico after all.

 Somewhere in the past few years, she became so radical.
 It became her platform — her “claim to fame” was feeling passionate about a subject, especially when it came to liberal viewpoints or feminist perspectives.
 It just became a little too “extra” for me, and a lot of people.
 It’s very mainstream to hate Dunham right now.

 The biggest shock of this season was finding out that Dunham’s character, Hannah, is pregnant with a one-night-stand’s baby.
 I was anticipating smash-cuts to her abortion.
 Not that there’s anything fundamentally wrong with a woman choosing to get an abortion, but since most of Dunham’s political views and experiences get woven into the storylines of “GIRLS,” I wouldn’t have been surprised if that would’ve made its way in as well.